 A new 1,000 m², single storey college teaching facility to house the Veterinary Technology Program.
 The challenge with this relatively small facility was to incorporate five (5) major program requirements into one fully operational veterinary teaching building.
-These include:

 - Animal holding area (approx. 115 m2) designed to meet Canadian Council of Animal Care environmental standards.